The SysMIC course teaches the mathematics and computational methods used in systems biology.

 The biological examples show how the maths techniques can be used to model and analyse biological systems, with code examples of computer programming.

-Module 3 consists of support for students undertaking an extended project to apply interdisciplinary skills to their own area of interest.
+Module 3 (currently unavailable) consists of support for students undertaking an extended project to apply interdisciplinary skills to their own area of interest.

 Module 1 – Introduction to Quantitative Skills for Bioscience

 Students will be introduced to MATLAB and R. These are used to illustrate the implementation of basic operations (initially at the level of preliminary material).
 The use of this package of tools will be developed through hands-on tasks by the students as the module progresses.